MicrosoftDocs/architecture-center/docs/guide/technology-choices/hybrid-considerations-content.md

+This article guides you in choosing a hybrid solution to fit your business needs.

 A hybrid environment combines public cloud services with on-premises infrastructure.
-This strategy is common for organizations that have strict data sovereignty regulations, low latency requirements, or prioritize resiliency and business continuity.
+This strategy is common for organizations that have strict data sovereignty regulations, low latency requirements, or crucial resiliency and business continuity needs.

-You can use Azure platform-as-a-service (PaaS) hardware and software solutions to host applications and workloads, extend services, and provide security and operational tooling for on-premises, edge, and multicloud hybrid environments.
-This article guides you in choosing a hybrid solution to fit your business needs.
+Azure provides several platform-as-a-service (PaaS), hardware, and software solutions that host applications and workloads, extend services, and provide security and operational tooling for hybrid environments.

-Some organizations use a *multicloud* hybrid environment with multiple cloud computing services and providers.
-This strategy provides flexibility, can reduce risk, and lets organizations investigate and use different providers to host specific applications.
-However, this approach usually requires cloud-specific knowledge, and adds complexity in management, operations, and security.

-An *edge computing* hybrid environment hosts devices that provide compute and data storage on-premises.
+- *Edge* hybrid environments, such as internet of things (IoT), host devices that provide on-premises computing and data storage.
 This approach is common for organizations and applications that need to remain close to the data, reduce latency, or compute data in near real time.

+- *Multicloud* hybrid environment use multiple cloud computing services and providers.
+This strategy provides flexibility, can reduce risk, and lets organizations investigate and use different providers for specific applications.
+This approach usually requires cloud-specific knowledge, and adds complexity in management, operations, and security.

+There are Azure hybrid solutions to fit on-premises, edge, Azure PaaS, and multicloud scenarios.

-Hybrid solutions encompass the [control plane and the data plane](/azure/azure-resource-manager/management/control-plane-and-data-plane).
-The *control plane* refers to resource management operations, such as creating an Azure virtual machine (VM).
+Hybrid solutions encompass both the [control plane and the data plane](/azure/azure-resource-manager/management/control-plane-and-data-plane) of a system.

+- The *control plane* refers to resource management operations, such as creating an Azure virtual machine (VM).
 Azure uses [Azure Resource Manager](/azure/azure-resource-manager/management/overview) to handle the control plane.
-Hybrid solutions might extend Azure control plane operations outside of Azure datacenters, or run dedicated control plane instances.
+Hybrid solutions can extend Azure control plane operations outside of Azure datacenters, or run dedicated control plane instances.

-The *data plane* uses the capabilities of the resource instances the control plane creates.
-For example, you use the data plane when you access a VM over remote desktop protocol (RDP).
+- The *data plane* uses the capabilities of the resource instances the control plane creates.
+For example, you use the data plane when you access an Azure VM over remote desktop protocol (RDP).

 ## Choose a hybrid solution

-An effective hybrid solution must consider requirements and constraints for hardware, hosting location, application and workload type, and developer operations (DevOps).
-Hybrid solutions must also meet organizational standards and industry regulations.
+A hybrid solution must consider requirements and constraints for hardware, hosting location, application and workload type, and developer operations (DevOps).
+Hybrid solutions must also meet organizational and industry standards and regulations.

-Some considerations for hybrid solution decisions include:
+Hybrid solution considerations include:

 - Hardware requirements: Whether to refresh, repurpose, or replace existing hardware.
 Brownfield scenarios use existing hardware in modern hybrid workload approaches.
 Greenfield scenarios buy new hardware or use hardware as a service with a monthly fee.
-- Hosting location: On-premises datacenter, edge, Azure cloud, or multicloud with a consistent cloud-native technology approach.
-Determined by business, compliance, cost, or security requirements.
+- Hosting location: Whether to use on-premises datacenter, edge, Azure cloud, or multicloud hosting with a consistent cloud-native technology approach.
+Business, compliance, cost, or security requirements might determine hosting location.
-- Workload type: Distributed, containerized, or traditional IT.
-Hosted on VMs, databases, [Azure IoT Hub](/azure/iot-hub), [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/services/kubernetes-service) clusters, or PaaS solutions outside of Azure datacenters.
+- Workload type: Whether the workloads are distributed, containerized, or traditional IT hosted on VMs or databases.
+[Azure IoT Hub](/azure/iot-hub), [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/services/kubernetes-service) clusters, or PaaS solutions outside of Azure datacenters can host hybrid workloads.

-Depending on requirements, background, and expertise, some organizations might approach the hybrid solution decision starting with hardware and hosting requirements and constraints.
+To evaluate hybrid solutions, developers and DevOps teams might emphasize criteria like mass deployments and restricted vs. purpose-built hardware.
+System administrators might focus on hosting location or hardware and hypervisor usage.
+All factors are important for the final decision, but depending on requirements, background, and expertise, organizations might approach the hybrid solution decision differently.

+Some organizations and roles might start with hardware and hosting requirements and constraints.
 Other organizations might start by investigating various PaaS and cloud service capabilities from an application and workload perspective.

-Developers and DevOps might focus on criteria like mass deployments and restricted vs. purpose-built hardware, while system administrators might focus on hosting location or hardware and hypervisor usage.
-The following sections present hybrid solution decision trees from both hardware and services perspectives.
+The following sections present hybrid solution decision trees from the hardware and services perspectives.

-### Start with a hardware deployment model
+### Start with hardware

 The following hybrid solution decision tree starts with a hardware deployment and hosting model, and proceeds through steps to select an appropriate Azure hybrid solution.
 The three deployment choices are existing or custom hardware, another public cloud, or Microsoft-specified deployments.

 ![Diagram that shows a decision tree for selecting Azure hybrid services.](./images/hybrid-decision-tree.png)

-For existing or custom deployments:
+For **existing or custom** deployments:

-1. Decide whether the hardware is restricted or deployed in a datacenter.
+1. Decide whether the hardware is **restricted** or deployed in a **datacenter**.

-1. For restricted hardware, decide whether the deployment is mass or low scale.
+1. For **restricted** hardware, decide whether the deployment is **mass** or **low scale**.
 Large-scale deployments have different requirements than smaller-scale implementations.
 Deployments based on containers or distributed devices must be able to massively scale on demand.

-1. For datacenters and other public cloud deployments, decide whether the workload type uses containers or traditional IT deployment in VMs or SQL databases.
+1. For **datacenters** and **other public cloud** deployments, determine whether the workload type uses **containers** or **traditional IT** deployment in VMs or SQL databases.

-1. IoT workloads can use [Azure IoT Edge](/azure/iot-edge).
-Traditional, database, and cloud-native deployments can use [Azure Arc](/azure/azure-arc/overview)-enabled services.
-Container-based deployments can use Azure Arc-enabled Kubernetes, and VM-based deployments can use Azure Arc-enabled servers.
-Restricted devices can use rack, portable, or ruggedized servers for traditional or cloud deployments.
+1. **IoT workloads** can use [Azure IoT Edge](/azure/iot-edge).
+Traditional, database, and cloud-native deployments can use [Azure Arc](/azure/azure-arc/overview)-enabled services. **Container-based** deployments can use Azure Arc-enabled Kubernetes, and **VM-based** deployments can use Azure Arc-enabled servers. **Restricted devices** can use rack, portable, or ruggedized servers for traditional or cloud deployments.

-For Microsoft-specified deployments:
+For **Microsoft-specified** deployments:

-1. Decide whether you want hardware as a service or Azure datacenter-like deployments.
-Azure datacenter-like deployments can use [Azure Stack Hub](/azure-stack/operator/azure-stack-overview).
+1. Decide whether you want **hardware as a service** or **Azure datacenter-like** deployments.
+Azure **datacenter-like** deployments can use [Azure Stack Hub](/azure-stack/operator/azure-stack-overview).

-1. For hardware as a service, decide whether your workload type uses data transfer and compute, or a [hyperconverged](/windows-server/hyperconverged) datacenter.
-For a hyperconverged solution, you can use [Azure Stack HCI](/azure-stack/hci).
+1. For **hardware as a service**, decide whether your workload type uses **data transfer and compute**, or a [hyperconverged](/windows-server/hyperconverged) datacenter.
+For a **hyperconverged** solution, you can use [Azure Stack HCI](/azure-stack/hci).

-1. Data transfer and compute workloads can use [Azure Stack Edge](/azure/databox-online).
-Datacenter deployments can use [Azure Stack Edge Pro 2](/azure/databox-online/azure-stack-edge-pro-2-overview), portable deployments can use [Azure Stack Edge Mini R](/azure/databox-online/azure-stack-edge-mini-r-overview), and ruggedized deployments can use [Azure Stack Edge Pro R](/azure/databox-online/azure-stack-edge-pro-r-overview).
+1. **Data transfer and compute** workloads can use [Azure Stack Edge](/azure/databox-online). **Datacenter** deployments can use [Azure Stack Edge Pro 2](/azure/databox-online/azure-stack-edge-pro-2-overview), **portable** deployments can use [Azure Stack Edge Mini R](/azure/databox-online/azure-stack-edge-mini-r-overview), and **ruggedized** deployments can use [Azure Stack Edge Pro R](/azure/databox-online/azure-stack-edge-pro-r-overview).

 - Containerized and distributed services might address concerns like business continuity differently from traditional IT.
 - Traditional apps can run on VMs with hyperconverged infrastructure and Azure operational, security, and management tooling for day-two operations.
 - Cloud-native apps can run on a container orchestrator like AKS and use other Azure PaaS services.
 - Cloud-trained models deployed on-premises or on IoT Edge can monitor IoT devices at scale and provide Azure data transfer.

-### Start by investigating Azure services
+### Start with services

-The following hybrid solution decision tree starts with Azure services, and describes supported hardware capabilities and deployment models.
+The following hybrid solution decision tree starts with Azure services, and describes their supported hardware capabilities and deployment models.
 All Azure services include the Azure portal and other Azure operations and management tools.

 ![Diagram that shows Azure hybrid services capabilities and characteristics.](./images/hybrid-choices.png)

-- The Azure cloud can provide cloud-based software-as-a-service (SaaS), infrastructure as a service (IaaS), and PaaS compute, storage, and network services.
+- The **Azure cloud** can provide cloud-based software-as-a-service (SaaS), infrastructure as a service (IaaS), and PaaS compute, storage, and network services.
 The services run on Microsoft hardware in Azure datacenters.

-- Azure Stack Hub provides SaaS, IaaS, and PaaS hyperconverged compute, storage, and network services that run on industry-standard hardware on-premises or in multicloud datacenters.
+- **Azure Stack Hub** provides SaaS, IaaS, and PaaS hyperconverged compute, storage, and network services.
+Services run on industry-standard hardware on-premises or in multicloud datacenters.

-- Azure Stack HCI provides VM- and AKS-based hyperconverged compute, storage, and network services that run on industry-standard hardware on-premises or in multicloud datacenters.
+- **Azure Stack HCI** provides VM-based and AKS-based hyperconverged compute, storage, and network services.
+Services run on industry-standard hardware on-premises or in multicloud datacenters.

-- Azure Stack Edge provides VM-, AKS-, machine learning, and data transfer services on industry-standard hardware as a service, on-premises, or in multicloud datacenters.
+- **Azure Stack Edge** provides VM-based and AKS-based, machine learning, and data transfer services on industry-standard hardware as a service.
+Services can run on-premises or in multicloud datacenters.

-- IoT Edge and IoT Hub provide PaaS and containerized services on custom and industry-standard hardware on-premises or in multicloud datacenters.
+- **IoT Edge and IoT Hub** provide PaaS and containerized services on custom and industry-standard hardware.
+Services can run on-premises or in multicloud datacenters.

-- Azure Arc provides Azure Arc-enabled services on VMs, SQL databases, and Kubernetes.
-Services run on existing hypervisors, Azure Stack HCI, Azure Stack Edge, and existing industry-standard hardware, on-premises or in multicloud datacenters.
+- **Azure Arc** provides Azure Arc-enabled services on VMs, SQL databases, and Kubernetes.
+Services run on existing industry-standard hardware, hypervisors, Azure Stack HCI, or Azure Stack Edge, on-premises or in multicloud datacenters.

 ## Azure hybrid services

+Azure hybrid solutions include the following services:

-- [Azure IoT Edge](https://azure.microsoft.com/services/iot-edge) deploys custom functionality to devices en masse.
+- [Azure IoT Edge](https://azure.microsoft.com/services/iot-edge) deploys custom functionality on mass devices.
 IoT Edge natively integrates with [IoT Hub](https://azure.microsoft.com/services/iot-hub) to provide DevOps.

 - [Azure Stack](/azure-stack/) is a family of products and solutions that extend Azure to the edge or to on-premises datacenters.
-Azure Stack has several solutions for different use cases:
+Azure Stack has the following solutions for different use cases:

   - [Azure Stack Hub](https://azure.microsoft.com/products/azure-stack/hub) extends Azure to run apps in on-premises environments.
 Azure Stack Hub delivers Azure services to datacenters with integrated systems and can run on connected or disconnected environments.
   - [Azure Stack HCI](https://azure.microsoft.com/products/azure-stack/hci) is a hyperconverged solution that uses validated hardware to run virtualized and containerized workloads on-premises.
 Azure Stack HCI connects workloads to Azure for cloud services and management.